Siri Siri Muvva

 Siri Siri Muvva is a 1976 Indian Telugu-language drama film written and directed by K. Viswanath.
 It stars Jaya Prada and Chandra Mohan.
-K. Viswanath later remade the film with his leading lady Jaya Prada, as Sargam, in 1979.
+K. Viswanath later remade the film in Hindi with leading lady Jaya Prada, as Sargam, in 1979.
 Siri Siri Muvva was screened at the International Film Festival of India, and Moscow International Film Festival, and has received two National Film Awards.

 Plot

-Hyma (Jaya Pradha) is a mute girl who is passionate about dancing.
-She is ill-treated by her stepmother (Ramaprabha), who wants to make her daughter Savithri (Kavitha) a heroine.
-Sambayya (Chandramohan), an orphan, is deeply in love with Hyma, and saves her from being cheated by her vile stepmother and her nephew, Badram (Devadas Kanakala).
+Hyma (Jaya Prada) is a mute girl who is passionate about dancing.
+She is ill-treated by her stepmother (Rama Prabha), who wants to make her daughter Savithri (Kavitha) a film heroine.
+Sambayya (Chandra Mohan), an orphan, is in love with Hyma, and saves her from being cheated by her vile stepmother and her nephew, Badram (Devadas Kanakala).

 Sambayya takes Hyma to the city after her father's (Satyanarayana) death, where he is afflicted by TB.
 Hyma earns money by dancing at a Kalakshetra.
 Sambayya wants her to marry the organizer Ram Babu, but Hyma's heart beats only for her loyal companion Sambayya.
 Savithri acts in a movie and is shunned by all, and Hyma takes care of them.
 All is forgiven.
-Sambayya and Hyma get married, and all's well that ends well.
+Sambayya and Hyma get married in the end.